 You Were Taking Part in a Constitutionally Protected Activity

 Sometimes, businesses try to accuse individuals who are striking or picketing of stalking.
 However, this particular activity is protected by the Constitution.
-If you were exercising your Constitutional rights, you could avoid a PC 646.9 conviction.
+You could avoid a PC 646.9 conviction if you exercised your Constitutional rights.

 You Did Not Make a Credible Threat